 RSSB Privacy Notice

 “Personal data” is any information about a living individual which allows them to be identified from the data (for example a name, photographs, videos, email address, or address).
 Identification can be by the information alone or in conjunction with any other information.
-The processing of personal data is governed by the Data Protection Act 2018, the General Data Protection Regulation 2016/679 (the “GDPR”) and other legislation relating to personal data and rights such as the Human Rights Act 1998.
+The processing of personal data is governed by the Data Protection Act 2018, the UK General Data Protection Regulation (UK GDPR) and other legislation relating to personal data and rights such as the Human Rights Act 1998.

 This Privacy Notice is provided to you by Rail Safety And Standards Board Limited (“RSSB”) which is the data controller for your data.
 ICO registration number (Z8378773).